epimorphics/org-dc/deploy/dataserver/README.md

 `org-merge {period}`

-Is still under development but with rebuild a merged RDF graph for the given period and then publish the merge to the triple store as both the period graph and the current default graph.
+Is still under development but will rebuild a merged RDF graph for the given period and then publish the merge to the triple store as both the period graph and the current default graph.